ahmedfyoussef/androidhabittracking/app/README.md

 # Android Habit Tracking App

-This repository contains the initial setup for the **Habit Tracking** Android app .
+This repository contains the setup and progress of the **Habit Tracking** Android app.

 ## Purpose

-The goal of this project is to build an Android application that allows users to track their daily habits and monitor their progress over time.
+The goal of this project is to build an Android application that allows users to track their daily habits .

-## Initial Setup
+## Features Implemented

-This commit represents the basic configuration of the Android app, including:
-- Project setup in Android Studio
-- Added dependencies needed
+- **Initial Setup**: The basic project structure was set up.
+- **UI Implementation**: The user interface has been designed and implemented with the following screens:
+  - **Home Screen**: Displays a list of habits.

+  - **Add Habit Screen**: Allows users to add a new habit.

+  The UI was designed using Android's XML layouts .

 ## Getting Started

-To use this project, follow the steps below:
+To get started with this project, follow the steps below:

 1. Clone this repository to your local machine:
    ```bash